corridor/sqlalchemy-history/docs/configuration.rst

 The 'subquery' strategy uses one column in each history table, namely 'transaction_id'.
 The name of this column can be configured with configuration option `transaction_column_name`.

-After each inserted, updated and deleted entity Continuum creates new version in the history table and sets the 'transaction_id' column to point at the current transaction.
+After each inserted, updated and deleted entity History creates new version in the history table and sets the 'transaction_id' column to point at the current transaction.

 With 'subquery' strategy the version traversal is slow.
 When accessing previous and next versions of given version object needs correlated subqueries.